Australian Survivor season 6: Future appearances

-David Genat, John Eastoe, Daisy Richardson, Abbey Holmes and Harry Hills competed on Australian Survivor: All Stars.
-Andy Meldrum competed on Australian Survivor: Blood V Water with his sister Kate.
-Shaun Hampson competed as a hero in Australian Survivor: Heroes V Villains.
-Genat competed again on Australian Survivor: Australia V The World alongside Janine Allis and Luke Toki.
+In 2020, David Genat, John Eastoe, Daisy Richardson, Abbey Holmes and Harry Hills competed on Australian Survivor: All Stars.

+in 2022, Andy Meldrum competed on Australian Survivor: Blood V Water with his sister Kate.

+In 2023, Shaun Hampson competed as a hero in Australian Survivor: Heroes V Villains.

+In 2025, Genat, Janine Allis and Luke Toki competed again on Australian Survivor: Australia V The World.

+In 2026, Hills competed on Australian Survivor: Redemption.

-Outside of Survivor, David Genat competed on the fifth season of The Celebrity Apprentice Australia with Janine Allis appearing on the series as an advisor.
+Outside of Survivor, Genat competed on the fifth season of The Celebrity Apprentice Australia with Allis appearing on the series as an advisor.
 In 2021, Steven Bradbury competed on Celebrity Holey Moley.
-Luke Toki competed on Big Brother VIP which he won.
+Toki competed on Big Brother VIP.
 In 2022, Pia Miranda competed on the fourth season of The Masked Singer.
 Also in 2022, John Eastoe competed on The Challenge: Australia.
 In 2025, Genat competed on the second season of the American reality show Deal or No Deal Island.

 Season summary

 The season filmed in Savusavu in Fiji.